-Samsung S Pen Pro vs. S Pen Fold Edition: Which should you buy?
+Samsung S Pen Pro vs. Fold Edition: Which should you buy?

 From a feature perspective, the S Pen Pro simply blows the Fold Edition out of the water.
 Air Command and Air Actions support are two key features that Galaxy Note fans will be interested in, given that's where these originated from.
 Also, despite the heavier weight, the longer stylus with the S Pen Pro may be a bit more comfortable to hold when you're taking a lot of notes or if you plan on using the stylus to draw something.

-Meanwhile, the S Pen Fold Edition is only tailored for Galaxy Z Fold 3 owners.
+Meanwhile, the S Pen Fold Edition is only tailored for Galaxy Z Fold 3 and Fold 4 owners.
 You can't use it with any other devices, which is fine if you don't have any, but it also hinders the ability to "future-proof" yourself.
 It's also a bit shorter, which could cause those with larger hands to have to worry about cramping.
-But if convenience and accessibility is the name of the game, then the Fold Edition takes the win thanks to the S Pen Folio Case for the Z Fold 3.
+But if convenience and accessibility are the names of the game, then the Fold Edition takes the win thanks to the S Pen Folio Case for the Z Fold 3 and 4.

 There's really no "wrong" answer here.
-It just comes down to whether you want all of the features possible from an S Pen, or if you just want something to pair with the Galaxy Z Fold 3.
+It just comes down to whether you want all of the features possible from an S Pen, or if you just want something to jot notes down on two of the best foldable phones.

 All of the features remind us of the Galaxy Note days